maxjerdee/MCMC-examples/README.md

 A simple linear regression model, inferring the relationship between a predictor and an outcome.
 Run `linear_regression.py`

 ## Example 3: Network hierarchy
 A Bayesian generalization of the Bradley-Terry model of hierarchies in directed interactions.
-Run `network_hierarchy.py`
+(Depth-only model from https://www.science.org/doi/10.1126/sciadv.adn2654) Run `network_hierarchy.py`